json-schema-org/JSON-Schema-Test-Suite/README.md

 Coverage
 --------

-Currently, draft 3 should have essentially full coverage for the core schema.

-The beginnings of draft 4 are underway.
+Draft 3 and 4 should have full coverage.
+If you see anything missing or think there is a useful test missing, please send a pull request or open an issue.

 Who Uses the Test Suite
 -----------------------